 Lymphoma is a blood-borne cancer of lymphocytes, which are a specific type of white blood cell.
 It is the most common cancer diagnosed in dogs.
 There are several forms of lymphoma in dogs, the most common being high-grade lymphoblastic B-cell lymphoma, which closely resembles non-Hodgkin’s lymphoma in people.
-Lymphoma is one of the most treatable … Continue reading Top 5 tips for treating and beating canine lymphoma valuable.
+Lymphoma is one of the most treatable … Continue reading Top 5 tips for treating and beating lymphoma in dogs!

 Lymphoma is a frequently diagnosed cancer in dogs.
 It is a cancer of lymphocytes, which are a type of white blood cell normally tasked with fighting infections.
 There are many different forms of lymphoma in dogs, with the most common type (multicentric lymphoma) bearing close resemblance to Non-Hodgkin’s lymphoma in people.
 The recommended treatment plan … Continue reading Rescue me!